riscv/sail-riscv/README.md

 The model specifies assembly language formats of the instructions, the corresponding encoders and decoders, and the instruction semantics.
-A [reading guide](doc/ReadingGuide.md) to the model is provided in the [doc/](doc/) subdirectory, along with a guide on [how to add a new extension](doc/AddingExtensions.md) the model.
+A [reading guide](doc/ReadingGuide.md) to the model is provided in the [doc/](doc/) subdirectory, along with a guide on [how to add a new extension](doc/AddingExtensions.md) to the model.

 ## What is Sail?